Living Room Winter Decor Decorating Ideas

 On the mantle, I mixed some greenery that I did not use from Christmas with real eucalyptus, tied with more of the natural ribbon.

-More faux greenery left over from Christmas in the wood box.
+More faux greenery leftover from Christmas fills my favorite wood box.
 This is the easiest arrangement to make.

-I like the idea of a bird in the wreath plus the contrast of white with green and the different textures.
+I like the idea of a birdcage in the wreath plus the contrast of white with green and the different textures.

 Mantel Winter Decor